ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/README.md

 # Identify-a-Car-Model-with-Deep-Learning
-Explore how to practice real world Data Science by collecting data, curating it and apply advance Deep Learning techniques to create high quality models which can be deployed in Production.
+Explore how to practice real world Data Science by collecting data, curating it and apply advanced Deep Learning techniques to create high quality models which can be deployed in production.

 # Data
-- There are 4000 images of two of the popular cars (Swift and Wagonr) in India of make Maruti Suzuki with 2000 pictures belonging to each model.
-The data is divided into training set with 2400 images , validation set with 800 images and test set with 800 images.
+- There are 4000 images of two of the popular cars (Swift and Wagonr) in India of make Maruti Suzuki with 2000 pictures belonging to each model class.
+The data is divided into training set with 2400 images, validation set with 800 images and test set with 800 images.
 - The data was randomized before splitting into training, test and validation set.
-- The data was collected using a web scraper written in python.
-Selenium Library was used to load the full HTML page and then Beautifulsoup library was used to extract and download images from HTML tags
+- Data was collected using a web scraper written in python.
+Selenium library was used to load the full HTML page and then Beautifulsoup library was used to extract and download images from HTML tags
 - The data is hosted at [Kaggle](https://www.kaggle.com/ajaykgp12/cars-wagonr-swift) which can be downloaded or you can also create a notebook directly on Kaggle and access data in your notebook.